Mokmokhi/Pacman/DFD.md

 > The show record function is to display statistics of users and the whole game.

 ### Player Control
 > For the data flow of the player control, the game will receive signals from the user's input device and perform different actions.
+For example, the user can move Pacman and change its vision using a keyboard and mouse, also one can pause the game by pressing the "Esc" key.
+On moving, the game checks for any collisions to update the player state.
 The player state (transform, "isPowered", remaining pellets, etc.) will be saved and output to the engine.